-- CLIMBING SPIKE (UTILITY; FEET, HANDS): The automata has a spring-driven climbing spike it can deploy to aid in climbing.
-When deployed, it receives a +4 racial bonus to Climb skill checks set (provided there is a suitable surface to drive the spike into).
-This bonus stacks with itself (hands and feet).
-The automata can also use this climbing spike as a weapon, but it only deals 1d2 points of damage (regardless of size).
-When used as a weapon, the automata is considered proficient with it. - COILED SPRINGS (MOVEMENT; FEET): The automata has advanced coils built into its legs and feet that increase its movement (and reaction time).
-It increases its movement by 10 ft. and gains a +2 racial bonus to Initiative checks.
-This customization is installed as a set. - DEFT MACHINE (PROGRAMMING; HEAD): The automata is programmed to maximize its environment and to avoid enemies' blows in melee combat by tumbling past them.
-It receives a +2 racial bonus to Acrobatics skill checks and Acrobatics becomes a class skill. - HIDDEN BLADE (COMBAT; WRIST): The automata has a medium-sized blade built into one of its arms that can be extended as a free action.
+- COLED SPRINGS (movement, legs)-the automata has advanced coils built into its legs that increase its movement and reaction time.
+It increases its movement by 5 ft. and gains a +1 racial bonus to Initiative checks.
+This bonus doubles if the customization is installed in both legs.
+Cost 2 CP, 500 gp (per leg). - DEFT MACHINE (programming, head)-the automata is programmed to maximize its environment and to avoid enemies' blows in melee combat by tumbling past them.
+It receives a +2 racial bonus to Acrobatics skill checks and may use the Acrobatics skill untrained.
+Cost 2 CPs, 500 gp. - HIDDEN BLADE (combat, arm)-the automata has a medium-sized blade built into one of its arms that can be extended as a free action.
 This blade does damage according to the automata's size; 1d4 damage for small-sized automata, 1d6 damage for medium-sized automata, and 1d8 damage for large-sized automata.
 The threat range is always 19-20.
-Automata are considered proficient with this weapon. - HIDDEN COMPARTMENT (UTILITY; WRISTS OR FEET): The automata has a small, hidden compartment built into its frame that it can use to hide small objects (under 1 lbs).
+Automata are considered proficient with this weapon.
+Cost 2 CP, 500 gp. - HIDDEN COMPARTMENT (utility, arm or leg)-the automata has a small, hidden compartment built into its frame that it can use to hide small objects (under 1 lbs).
 The automata receives a +4 racial bonus to Sleight of Hand skill checks when placing objects into this compartment.
-Likewise, creatures searching the automata for hidden objects suffer a -4 penalty to their Perception skill checks to locate objects in the hidden compartment - KNOWLEDGE, LANGUAGES (PROGRAMMING; HEAD): The automata is linguistically advanced.
-It receives 4 bonus skill points that it must spend in Linguistics (granting it 4 additional languages). - IRON GRIP (COMBAT; HAND): The automata has a large, reinforced fist that it uses to better grapple enemy opponents.
-It gains a +2 racial bonus to CMB to grapple or pin opponents.
-This bonus doubles if the customization is installed in both hands. - LEGS, REINFORCED (MOVEMENT; FEET): The automata has reinforced feet designed for jumping and tumbling.
-It receives a +4 racial bonus to Acrobatics skill checks.
-This customization is installed in both feet. - LOCK TOOL (UTILITY; WRIST): The automata has a device (normally built into its lower arm) that can be used to pick most locks.
-It receives a +4 racial bonus to Disable Device skill checks and its arm is considered a set of basic thieves' tools.
+Likewise, creatures searching the automata for hidden objects suffer a -4 to their Perception skill checks to locate objects in the hidden compartment.
+Cost 2 CP, 500 gp - KNOWLEDGE, ADVANCED (programming, head)-the automata is programmed with advanced knowledge about several topics.
+It receives 6 bonus skill points that it may spend on Knowledge skills.
+Cost 4 CPs, 1000 gp. - KNOWLEDGE, COMBAT (programming, head)-the automata is programmed with special knowledge that increases its effectiveness in combat.
+It receives an additional Combat Feat.
+It must still meet the prerequisites for this Feat.
+Cost 3 CPs, 750 gp